Menardi/cordova-plugin-local-notification/README.md

 ### Notification.close({ tag: String })

 Close a notification.
 If it is already shown, it will be dismissed.
-If it is scheduled for the future, it will be unschedueld.

-You can either pass in the tag that was used to originally schedule it, or call it on the Notification object that was returned when you created it.
+If it is scheduled for the future, it will be unscheduled.
+Pass in the tag that was used to originally schedule it.

 ```
 var notification = Notification('Close this', { tag: 'n1' });